peterhinch/micropython_eeprom/flash/FLASH.md

 This tests each chip in the list of chip select pins - if a chip is detected on each chip select line a flash array is instantiated.
 A `RuntimeError` will be raised if a device is not detected on a CS line.
+The test has no effect on the array contents.

 Arguments:
  1. `spi` Mandatory.
 An initialised SPI bus created by `machine`.